-- (a) The Approved Budget Investments, Service Commitments, Budget Strategy Reserve and the Workforce Remodelling Reserve are funding for the future financial commitments of the Council's services. - (b) Centres For Learning Reserve Sinking fund to finance the costs of the new Centres for Learning across the Borough. - (c) Insurance fund Contributions to offset the cost of future insurance claims. - (d) Street Lighting PFI Contributions to development work on the street lighting private finance initiative scheme. - (e) School Balances Balances held on delegated budgets to fund future schools expenditure.
+- (a) The Approved Budget Investments, Service Commitments, Budget Strategy Reserve and the Workforce Remodelling Reserve are funding for the future financial commitments of the Council's services. - (b) Centres For Learning Reserve Sinking fund to finance the costs of the new Centres for Learning across the Borough. - (c) Street Lighting PFI Contributions to development work on the street lighting private finance initiative scheme. - (d) School Balances Balances held on delegated budgets to fund future schools expenditure.